 A key part of Liverpool’s appeal is of course The Beatles, who hailed from the city.
 Visiting fans are more than catered for by attractions such as the interactive, immersive Beatles Story and the Magical Mystery Tour which takes them around childhood homes and the sites which inspired the songs such as Penny Lane and Strawberry Field.

 It’s not just about the fab four though, the British Music Experience tells the story of UK music since the 1950s with a massive range of exhibits including instruments, costumes and memorabilia from the most famous names in pop and rock.

 Then for live music, there are dozens of top venues bringing all kinds of acts to the city, from mainstream to every iteration of the underground.
-Check out the listings for Echo Arena Liverpool, which is in the same venue as the Netball World Cup and has played host to names such as Beyonce, Paul McCartney and Elton John in recent years.
+Check out the listings for M&S Bank Arena Liverpool (formerly known as Echo Arena), which is in the same venue as the Vitality Netball World Cup and has played host to names such as Beyonce, Paul McCartney and Elton John in recent years.